chrystal23/CSurf/README.md

 - `f_all.hat`: The estimated threshold functions.
 Each column represent one component function.
 - `tau.hat`: The estimated change points over the threshold functions.
 - `alp.hat`: The estimated regression coefficients.
+- `X_ord`: the re-ordered covariate matrix, which corresponds to above estimation results
+- `y_ord`: the re-ordered response vector, which corresponds to above estimation results
 - `coverged_out`: An boolean indicating whether the algorithm successfully converged.
 - `iter_out`: The number of iterations it took to converge.
 - `...`: Other estimation results.